nitishdayal/JavaScript30/exercises/01 - JavaScript Drum Kit/README.md

     `div.key` and `audio` element in the provided HTML file has a `data-key` attribute which corresponds with a keyboard button.

-- CSS `active` class & pre-defined style: The provided CSS file already has an `playing` class defined with some styling in it.
+- CSS `playing` class & pre-defined style: The provided CSS file already has an `playing` class defined with some styling in it.
 We will apply this class to the correct element, depending on the key pressed by the user, and remove it once animation is finished.